robvanbakel/monitor/README.md

 # Monitor

 Monitor regularly performs certain checks for different projects and logs any errors found.
-Logs are saved as `/logs/<TimestampISO>_<projectId>.<testId>.log`.

 ### Adding new tests to an existing project
 * Create a new `ts` file in the project's directory with a descriptive identifier as its name